 Formal observations focus directly on the professional practice domains.
-Administrators will complete the formal observation process with educators in their first three years to the profession and with others educators as requested or as concerns warrant a formal observation process.
+Administrators will complete the formal observation process with educators in their first three years in the profession and with other educators as requested or as concerns warrant a formal observation process.
 The formal observation process is outlined as follows:

-1. Pre-Formal Observation Conference
+1. Pre-Formal Observation Meeting